+- qtile-git development branch of qtile.

+- qtile-python3-git development branch of qtile for python3.

-- qtile stable branch(release) of qtile. - qtile-python3-git development branch of qtile.
+- qtile stable branch(release) of qtile.

 Using an AUR Helper

 The preferred way to install Qtile is with an AUR helper.
 For example, if you use yaourt: